mozalattar/mozlattarscriptmaster/README.md

 - **Performance Optimization**: Tools and scripts aimed at improving the efficiency and effectiveness of IT infrastructure, driving user satisfaction and reducing operational issues.

 ## Professional Summary
-Mohammed Alattar is a seasoned IT professional with a Master's degree in Computer Security Engineering and Artificial Intelligence, and a Bachelor's degree in Information Technology.
-His career is marked by successful implementation of Microsoft Intune for over 500 devices, advanced knowledge in cybersecurity, and a proactive approach to IT problem-solving.
-Mohammed's expertise extends to project management, automation, and team leadership, making him a valuable asset in any IT-driven organization.
+I am a seasoned IT professional with a Master's degree in Computer Security Engineering and Artificial Intelligence, and a Bachelor's degree in Information Technology.
+My career is marked by successful implementation of Microsoft Intune for over 500 devices, advanced knowledge in cybersecurity, and a proactive approach to IT problem-solving.
+My expertise extends to project management, automation, and team leadership, making me a valuable asset in any IT-driven organization.

 ## Certifications
 - **ITIL 4 Foundation Certification**